borntofrappe/fullstack-d3/README.md

 According to details in [the migration guide](https://observablehq.com/@d3/d3v6-migration-guide#bin), it seems `d3.histogram` is preserved as an alias, but it is ultimately deprecated.

-The function creates a series of bins based on the domain of the horizontal scale.
+The function creates a series of bins on the basis of the domain of the horizontal scale.

 ```js
 const binGenerator = bin()